Harshil333/HosteLite/README.md

-# HosteLite
-## One Place for all your tedious Hostel Related Tasks
+# HosteLite - One Place for all your tedious Tasks

 Team name: HackOverflow